lukaszmadrzynski/Website-Update/content/pages/ecotours/forever-walk.md

       color: text-dark
     subtitle: Along the Ancient Tea & Horse Road
     text: >+
-      Embark on an extraordinary ecotour inspired by our experience with Paul Salopek's epic
+      Embark on an extraordinary, muliti-day hike inspired by our experience with Paul Salopek's epic

       "Out of Eden Walk" and National Geographic's "Forever Walk: